SlicerMorph/S_2020/Day_3/GPA/GPA.md

 <img src="./images/Picture1.png" width="400px">

 2. Search for `GPA` module.
 You layout will switch to having two 3D rendering window, a single slice view, a chart view and a table view.
+The module has three tabs that partition the workflow.
+The first tab, `Setup Analysis` will load the data and run the GPA/PCA.

 <img src="./images/Picture2.png">